laas/ros_comm_upstart/README.md

 The roscore process id is stored in `/var/run/roscore.pid`.

-Uninstalling the package will *not* delete the user not the group.
+Uninstalling the package will *not* delete the user nor the group.
-You have to id manually.
+You have to do it manually.
 The user home directory as well as the logs will also remain on the filesystem.

 Use the GitHub issue tracker to report feedbacks and bugs: https://github.com/laas/ros_comm_upstart/issues